-5.1.1 Under 16's
+4.1.1 Under 16's

-- a) Eligible under 16 learners may only be enrolled on college programmes following the approval of the Vice Principal responsible for 14-16 delivery at a rate agreed by the Group Chief Financial Officer or College Principal. - b) Where courses have a restriction in number, the College is entitled to refuse entry to an under 16 year-old. - c) Some courses include a materials fee.
+a) Eligible under 16 learners may only be enrolled on College programmes following the approval of the Vice Principal responsible for Education Programmes for Young People, at a rate agreed by the Group Chief Financial Officer or College Principal.

+- b) Where courses have a restriction in number, the College is entitled to refuse entry to an under 16 year-old. - c) Some courses include a materials fee.
 Any materials fee will be invoiced and must be paid after enrolment and by the first day of study. - d) Learners who have previously been Home Educated for a period of 6 months prior to enrolment may qualify for funding via the ESFA and may therefore not be subject to tuition fees.

-5.1.2 16-18 (Including home educated 14-15 year olds)
+4.1.2 16-18 (Including home educated 14-15 year olds)

-No tuition fees are charged to any home learner, aged 16-18 years at 31 August 2023 and learners in the second year of a two-year programme of study, who were aged 16-18 years at 31 August 2022.
+No tuition fees are charged to any home learner, aged 16-18 years at 31 August 2024 and learners in the second year of a two-year programme of study, who were aged 16-18 years at 31 August 2023.

-A tuition fee which is equal to or less than 50% of the unweighted rate for individual qualifications as shown on the 'Find a learning aim' website is charged to all learners aged 19 years or above at 31 August 2023 at the start of Year 1 programmes unless they fall into one of the categories below.
+A tuition fee which is equal to or less than 50% of the unweighted rate for individual qualifications as shown on the 'Find a learning aim' website is charged to all learners aged 19 years or above at 31 August 2024 at the start of Year 1 programmes unless they fall into one of the categories below in which case there will be no fees payable.
 Learners continuing onto the second year of a 2-year course will be charged the prior year's rate for their course.